 The Works Progress Administration (WPA) managed an adult education program in Rochester, New Hampshire during the Great Depression.
 The program replaced a similar one that had been locally organized and funded.
 A somewhat disdainful attitude toward federal assistance is typified… read more

 Vocational night school.
 Eighteen classrooms.
 Near high school.
 ‘Bids will be opened […] for constructing Agassiz elementary unit of twelve classrooms to be located at Bartlett and Twenty-second Streets.
 Masten and Hurd are the architects.
 The estimated cost is $179,000.’–The Architect… read more

 Originally constructed as Public School 27 (P.S.
 27) in Red Hook, Brooklyn by the federal Work Projects Administration.
 The school was described by the WPA in 1940: “Will serve the Red Hook Housing Project, was completed in June, 1940.
 A… read more

 Pennsylvania State University’s Ag[ricultural] Engineering building was one of a dozen buildings constructed on the campus during the Great Depression as part of a massive construction project enabled by the federal Public Works Administration (PWA).
 The building is still in use… read more

 From The Fur Farms of Alaska: Two Centuries of History and a Forgotten Stampede: “In 1937, the legislature responded by appropriating $20,000 to establish an experimental fur station near Petersburg on land to be selected by a committee of three—… read more

-The Works Progress Administration built a dining hall for the Alabama Boys Industrial School in Roebuck, a neighborhood of Birmingham, Jefferson County.
-The present condition of the structure is unknown to the Living New Deal.
+The Works Progress Administration built facilities for the Alabama Boys Industrial School in Roebuck, a neighborhood of Birmingham, Jefferson County.
+The facilities included a dining hall and a heating plant.
+The present condition of the structure is unknown to the… read more

 The Works Progress Administration (WPA) built dormitories for the Alabama Polytechnic Institute (Auburn University).